jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## Performance

 Wonderful!
 So we now fitted the random forest model, but what do we see here?
-Apparently we were not able to do a satisfying job (out-of-bag error rate (OOB) around 64%!).
+Apparently, we were not able to do a satisfying job (out-of-bag error rate (OOB) around 64%!).
 That's disappointing...

 ## Mock predictions